-The Accounting program is designed to give the student an in-depth knowledge of accounting principles and their application in today's business environment.
+The Accounting program is an academic associate of applied science degree that is designed to give the student an indepth knowledge of accounting principles and their application in today's business environment.
 Specialized courses including Federal Taxes, Managerial Accounting and Computerized Accounting are included to provide the student with a wider range of business knowledge valuable in a variety of professional opportunities.
 In addition to participation in all courses, students will be required to complete out-of-class assignments.
 These assignments include but are not limited to reading, exercises and problem solving, projects, research, papers, and presentations.
 A student can anticipate out-of-class activities that equal to about two (2) hours for every one (1) hour of lecture.
-Upon successful completion of the program (see graduation requirements section of the catalog), students could seek or obtain entry-level employment in a professional Accounting-related field(s).
+Upon successful completion of the program (see graduation requirements section of the catalog), students could seek or obtain entrylevel employment in a professional Accounting-related field(s).